-Course Number(s) PHIL 475
+Course Number(s) PHIL 369

-Formal Title Irrationality
+Formal Title Philosophy of Humor

-Transcript Title (≤30c) Irrationality
+Transcript Title (≤30c) Philosophy of Humor

-Recommended Course Preparation One 300 level course in philosophy with a grade of C or better, especially PHIL 353, PHIL 371, PHIL 373, PHIL 380
+Recommended Course Preparation PHIL 100, PHIL 150, or PHIL 152

 Prerequisite NOTE: Unless otherwise indicated, a prerequisite is assumed to be passed with a "D" or better.
 One course in Philosophy with a grade of C or better

 Credits 3

-Repeatable? ☐ Yes ☐ NoX
+Repeatable? □ Yes □ NoX

 Max.
 Total Credits This should be equal to the number of credits for courses that cannot be repeated for credit.
 For courses that may be repeated for credit, enter the maximum total number of credits a student can receive from this course.
 E.g., enter 6 credits for a 3 credit course that may be taken a second time for credit, but not for a third time.
 Please note that this does NOT refer to how many times a class may be retaken for a higher grade.

-Grading Method(s) X Reg (A-F) X ☐ Audit X Pass-Fail
+Grading Method(s) X Reg (A-F) X Audit X Pass-Fail